BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
+= 1.4.20 - 9 Mar 2022 =
+* Added descriptive video about the main features of the plugin.
+* Updated the readme.text

 = 1.4.19 - 6 Mar 2022 =
 * Fixed issue with xprofile fields displaying in free version.
 * Tested up WordPress to 5.9